CBTS-cloud-transformation/terraform-training/README.md

 Uncover the role of Terraform backends in remote state storage.
 Learn why they're essential for maintaining infrastructure state and configurations.

-#### Implementing S3 Backend for State Storage
+#### Implementing Azure Storage Account Backend for State Storage

-Get hands-on experience configuring an S3 bucket as a backend for remote state storage.
+Get hands-on experience configuring an Azure Storage Account bucket as a backend for remote state storage.
 Understand how this setup improves collaboration and state management.

-#### State Locking with DynamoDB

-Dive into state locking and the prevention of concurrent updates.
-Implement state locking using DynamoDB as a backend mechanism, ensuring state consistency.

 ## Day 5: Provisioning and Provisioners